Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/Variables.md

+---
+title: Variables
+---
 # Variables

 `app.activeDocument.variables`

 #### Description

-The collection of [Variable](./Variable.md) objects in the document.
+The collection of [Variable](.././Variable) objects in the document.

 For an example of how to create variables, see [Using variables and datasets](Dataset.md#using-variables-and-datasets).